WHAT SHOULD I WEAR? HOW SHOULD I LOOK?

 DO YOU HAVE A STUDIO?

-Yes, we have a full service studio; however we prefer to shoot senior portraits on location.
-Our style is designed around capturing amazing senior portraits in unique environmental locations!
+We recently stopped doing in-studio portraits and now work almost entirely outside, on location.
+Our style is designed around capturing amazing senior portraits in unique environmental locations.

 CAN YOU HELP WITH A YEARBOOK PHOTO?

 You bet!
 Several area high schools require students to provide a yearbook photo.
 We would be glad to retouch your favorite photograph from your portrait session and send it to you so that you can forward it along to your high school for the yearbook.

 CAN I HAVE MY YEARBOOK PHOTO TAKEN AND COME BACK FOR THE REST OF THE SESSION LATER IN THE SCHOOL YEAR?